 Registering your company with the Chamber of Commerce is easy if your parents or guardian are present.
 But opening a business account at the bank as a minor is not possible.
 Neither is signing contracts or arranging a payment system for your web store.
 This is when limited legal (handlichting) is useful.

 What is limited legal capacity?

 If you have limited legal capacity, you are legally considered an adult.
-When you petition the court for limited legal capacity, you have to request specific powers.
+You apply to the court for specific powers.
 The judge then declares you an adult.
-This means that you can do the things you would usually only be allowed after you turn 18.
-"I still do not get to vote", Max adds with a smile.
-"I only get to do things for the business, like signing contracts and opening a bank account."
+This means that you can do the same things for your business as a 16- or 17-year-old that would usually only be allowed after you turn 18.
+Such as signing contracts and opening a bank account.